Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 TODO Image IDC connector with wires

 After that your Giant Game Pads are finished.
-If you want you can stick the adhesive rubber feets to the pads.
+If you want you can stick the adhesive rubber feet to the pads.

 TODO Image Pads connected to Multi Touch